 - Expectations for future care and medical decisions

-When a doctor tells you and your family members about an Alzheimer's diagnosis, he or she will help you understand Alzheimer's, answer questions and explain what to expect with Alzheimer's.
+When a doctor tells you and your family members about an Alzheimer's diagnosis, he or she will help you understand Alzheimer's dementia, answer questions and explain what to expect.
 Doctors will explain what capacities are preserved and how to limit future disabilities, and look to keep you as healthy and safe as possible with the least disruption in your daily activities.

-- Grabowski TJ.
-Clinical manifestations and diagnosis of Alzheimer disease. http://www.uptodate.com/home.
-Accessed May 13, 2013.
+- Wolk DA, et al. Clinical features and diagnosis of Alzheimer disease. http://www.uptodate.com/home.
+Accessed July 2, 2016.

 - Diagnosis of Alzheimer's disease and dementia.
 Alzheimer's Association. http://www.alz.org/alzheimers_disease_diagnosis.asp.
 Accessed July 2, 2016.